Welcome - This website was last updated on 16th April 2021 at 11am

 There is a page to our website called 'Reflections, Readings, Prayers and Blogs' in order to share some of the things others have sent in to me.
 If you want to send me yours please email them to me.
 I have already posted a couple of Blogs on there and will do more when feel inspired to do so.

-Canon Beverley and David organised a daily 'round robin blog' by email for over 80 days and have now published a booklet of reflections from members of that group.
+During the first lockdown Canon Beverley and David organised a daily 'round robin blog' by email for over 80 days and have now published a booklet of reflections from members of that group.
 If you want a copy let me know.
-With restrictions easing, their daily blog has now finished but was greatly appreciated by all those who subscribed to it.
+Their daily blog has now finished but was greatly appreciated by all those who subscribed to it.
 So a big thanks to them and all who contributed to it.

 Please do look at the Church of England Website - (churchofengland.org) where there are national updates and lots of resources for prayer and worship at home + links to live-streaming of services around the country.
 There is also the website of Lincoln Diocese (lincoln.anglican.org) with local news, letters and updates from our Bishops.